garci66/concerto-aa2000/README.md

     (for development)
     ``` RAILS_ENV=development rake assets:precompile```

+## Schema change needed!
 Please note that the system requires to be able to store large ammounts of data in the "data" column.
 It currently requires a manual schema change

 Connect to mysql and alter the schema as follows:

 (for production)
     ``` mysql -u root -p concerto_production```
     ``` ALTER TABLE contents  MODIFY `data` MEDIUMTEXT;```

 (for development)
     ``` mysql -u root -p concerto_development```
     ``` ALTER TABLE contents  MODIFY `data` MEDIUMTEXT;```